 - An infected root canal tooth.

-Whatever the situation may be, it is imperative that a tooth extraction is performed in a painless manner and that the bone left in the extraction site be thoroughly cleaned to remove the “periodontal ligament” and prevent any bacterial growth or infection from occurring during post operative healing.
+Whatever the situation, it’s imperative that any extraction be performed painlessly and that the bone at the extraction site is cleaned thoroughly, removing the periodontal ligament to prevent any bacterial growth or infection during postoperative healing.

-- Draw blood from patient using vacutainer holder with an attached sterile blood collection needle.
+- Draw blood from the patient using a vacutainer holder with an attached sterile blood collection needle.

-- Spin blood for 12 minutes in centrifuge unit at 1150 rpm’s for PRF.
-Spin blood for 3 minutesin centrifuge unit at 700 rpm’s for PRP.
+- Spin blood for 12 minutes in a centrifuge unit at 1150 rpms for PRF; 3 minutes at 700 rpm’s for PRP.

 PRF: Draw off the top layer of liquid plasma from the collection tube and discard.
-Using sterile college pliers, remove the middle fibrin clot from tube and place onto sterile 2×2 gauge.
-Use sterile box to produce fibrin plug or flat, fibrin membrane.
-PRF sample is now ready for placement into surgical site.
+Using sterile college pliers, remove the middle fibrin clot from tube and place onto a sterile 2×2 gauze.
+Use sterile box to produce fibrin plug or flat fibrin membrane.
+The PRF sample is now ready for placement into the surgical site.